Why Collagen?

 The word collagen comes from the Greek word κολλώ (colla = glue) and refers to the function of this protein to bind tissues together.

-A collagen matrix is a biomaterial composed of collagen fibers arranged in a three-dimensional network.
+A collagen matrix is a biomaterial composed of collagen fibers arranged in a three-dimensional network (see photo).
 Collagen peptides, derived from hydrolyzed collagen, offer broad benefits for overall health.
 By adding collagen peptides to your daily routine, you can support collagen production in the body.
 This not only has positive effects on the health of specific tissues, such as tendons, ligaments, and skin, but also contributes to overall vitality.
 From improved joint health to stronger hair and nails, collagen peptides offer a multifaceted approach to promoting well-being.
 With their ability to reduce inflammation, accelerate tissue repair, and support the body's overall structure, collagen peptides are a valuable addition to a healthy lifestyle.

 Different types of collagen?